lm656/cbtaelections/README.md

 The software uses source code by Chris Cartland: https://github.com/cartland/instant-runoff

 The main algorithm used for vote processing is Instant-Runoff voting (IRV) aka Ranked choice voting (RCV) with NO specific tie-breaker method set.
-The admin can decide what method(s) of tie-breaker to us at their own discretion.
+The admin can decide what method(s) of tie-breaker to use at their own discretion.
 See more information at: https://en.wikipedia.org/wiki/Instant-runoff_voting

 HOW TO USE